MultiPeden/ScreenTracker/README.md

-# InfredKinectData
+# ScreenTracker
-Lib for processing kinect IR frames
+Lib for tracking and detections of gestures of a deformable screen